atlassubbed/atlas-html-stream/README.md

 The `SeqMatcher` slows down this parser (checking comment, script and style nodes); there might be a faster way to handle these special nodes.

 Switching on the `state` of the parser first is probably faster than switching on the current character first, but I haven't tested the latter.
-The main idea is to minimize the amount of instructions required for each `[state, char]` pair, according to how likely each `[state, char]` pair is.
+The main idea is to minimize the amount of instructions required for each `[state, char]` pair, according to how likely each pair is.
 If `[TEXT, !whitespace]` has the highest probability in "typical" html, then we would want this pair to require the least amount of instructions.
-In other words `sum_i(probabilityOfPair_i*numSteps_i)` should be minimized.
+In other words, `sum_i(probabilityOfPair_i*numSteps_i)` should be minimized.

 #### dynamic parser idea